hai-vr/documentation/docs/products/compatibility/resonite.md

 <HaiTag requiresResonite={true} />
 </HaiTags>

+Only mesh generation tools are compatible with Resonite, by exporting the meshes using the .GLB model file format.

 To export meshes into Resonite, you can either reuse an existing VRChat project in Unity 2022, or create a new Unity project.

 ### Using a new project